janus-idp/backstage-showcase/showcase-docs/dynamic-plugins.md

 ...
 ```

-This change is usually coupled with extension to the main sidebar navigation by editing `packages/app/src/components/Root/Root.tsx`.
+This change is usually coupled with an extension to the main sidebar navigation, achieved by editing `packages/app/src/components/Root/Root.tsx`.

-In dynamic plugins this mechanism has changed and users are no longer allowed to edit TSX files - instead they declare their desire to expose additional routes within dynamic plugin configuration:
+In dynamic plugins this mechanism has changed and users are no longer allowed to edit `.tsx` files.
+Instead they declare their desire to expose additional routes within dynamic plugin configuration:

 ```yaml
 # app-config.yaml